dojo/docs/dojo/_base/lang.rst

 .. contents ::
     :depth: 2

-**dojo/_base/lang** contains functions for supporting Polymorphism and other language constructs that are fundemental to the rest of the toolkit.
+**dojo/_base/lang** contains functions for supporting Polymorphism and other language constructs that are fundamental to the rest of the toolkit.

 Usage
 =====